SThunderz108/terraform-notes/docs/providers.md

-Providers are nothing but plugins used by Terraform to communicate with third-party API for defining the infrastructure So Terraform connects to multiple cloud providers using API as a code.
+Providers are nothing but plugins used by Terraform to communicate with third-party API for defining the infrastructure.
+So Terraform connects to multiple cloud providers using API as a code.

 In Terraform configuration file demo.tf you can use multiple providers in the same config file